contigiani/splash/README.md

 * stack.py : plot the stacked profile of a cluster sample, based on cluster_sample.

+* comparison.py : plot the angular profiles of a cluster sample, compares to known results.

-* reformat.py : saves source cats in a decent format.
+* reformat.py : save source cats in a decent format.

 ## Documentation